tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/styling-bar-charts-in-ggplot2.md

 Remember, the positions and labels are adjustable based on your specific data and results.
 Experiment with the x and y values in the annotate function to achieve the best placement in your bar chart.
 This approach provides a clear, customized way to denote significant findings in your visualization.

 ## Advanced Techniques for Multi-Group Bar Charts in ggplot2
-Utilizing ggplot2 for complex data involving multiple categorical variables can be challenging, especially when creating faceted plots.
-This section delves into effectively using p-value annotations in such scenarios, focusing on a dataset with variables like education level (edlevel3), gender (gender_r), and mean hourly wage.
+When working with ggplot2 to visualize complex datasets with multiple categorical variables, creating faceted plots can pose unique challenges.
+This section focuses on the effective use of p-value annotations in such scenarios.

 **Visualizing Wage Differences by Education and Gender** Imagine plotting the mean hourly wage by education level, segmented by gender.
 Our goal is to highlight significant differences between education levels using p-values.

 *Step 1: Grouping the Data*
 Begin by organizing your data using `group_by()` to focus on the interaction between the chosen categories.

 {{% codeblock %}}